 The Vienna Congress revealed that the European powers intended to remove Murat.
 In response, he supported the struggle for Italian independence and, on March 15, declared war against Austria, the main threat to Murat’s throne.
 The conflict ended with an Austrian victory at the Battle of Tolentino.
 The Treaty of Casalanza restored Ferdinand IV from the Bourbon dynasty as king of Naples.
 Murat’s defeat signaled the vulnerability of Napoleon’s former allies.

-By the beginning of June, Napoleon had ordered his troops to invade Belgium, where Britain and Prussia had positioned their troops.
+By the beginning of June, Napoleon had ordered his troops to invade Belgium, where the British and Prussian armies were positioned

 June 1